1966–67 AEK Athens F.C. season: Overview

+In the cup, AEK, like the other teams that reached the round of 16 of the previous season, entered directly into the second round where they defeated with ease Athinaikos and Aspida Xanthi, respectively.
+In the quarter-finals they faced the eventual winners, Panathinaikos and were eliminated by a 2–1 defeat at home.

 AEK also competed in the Balkans Cup of the season, placed in the 2nd group alongside FK Vardar, Lokomotiv Sofia and Farul Constanța.
-They manage to finish first undefeated as they achieved 3 wins and 3 draws and qualified for the 2-legged final, facing Fenerbahçe.
-In he first game at Nea Filadelfeia, AEK won by 2–1 and went to Istanbul to defend their slight lead.
+They managed to finish first undefeated as they achieved 3 wins and 3 draws and qualified for the 2-legged final, facing Fenerbahçe.
+In the first game at Nea Filadelfeia, AEK won by 2–1 and went to Istanbul to defend their slight lead.
 The Turks managed to equalize the lead of the first leg, winning by 1–0 and since the away goals rule was not applied in the tournament, a third match was set.
-In order for a free date for the match to be found, 7 months had to pass and on 30 May 1968 at Mithat Paşa, AEK were defeated by 3–1 and a lost a great opportunity to win an international trophy, that in those years had not yet lost its glory.
+In order for a free date for the match to be found, 7 months had to pass, and on 30 May 1968 at Mithat Paşa, AEK were defeated by 3–1 and a lost a great opportunity to win an international trophy, that in those years had not yet lost its glory.